 Jarl Waggoner, CES Editor and Writer, has worked in Christian publishing for more than twenty-seven years as a copy editor and proofreader.
 As a graduate of Grace Theological Seminary, his work has focused primarily on academic and professional books in theology, biblical studies, and Christian ministry by such authors as John Piper, John Phillips, Darrell Bock, Grant Osborne, John Whitcomb, Andreas Kostenberger, Karen Jobes, and David Alan Black.
 However, he also has edited Sunday school curriculum for all ages, self-published books and booklets, and even a doctoral dissertation.
 He currently serves as managing editor of the Creation Research Society Quarterly.

 In addition to being an editor, Jarl has been an associate pastor and a visiting instructor at a Bible college.
 His published works include magazine articles, Sunday school lessons, and book and movie reviews, as well as the book Prophets for Our Time: An Exposition of Obadiah and Jonah.

-Donna Petersen, CES editor and writer, has loved reading and writing since childhood, when her dad taught her to read phonetically from the newspaper.
+Donna Petersen, CES Grant Writer, Researcher, and Line Editor, has loved reading and writing since childhood, when her dad taught her to read phonetically from the newspaper.
 She later wrote and illustrated a simple book about her little friend Jill.
 “Jill Will” never made it to a publisher, but was a treasured keepsake.
 In junior high, Donna and friends used to write silly stories just for fun.
 So when Donna entered Iowa State University for Journalism and Mass Communications, it was no surprise.